What Are the Dangers of Distracted Driving?

 - Adjusting mirrors

-How You Can Eliminate Driving Distractions
+How Drivers Can Eliminate Driving Distractions

-- Use your cell phone for emergencies only
+- Use cell phones for emergencies only

 - Avoid eating while driving, if possible, or pack easy-to-go snacks